ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-nodejs.md

 ### **No use socket manually**

-Sinaliza para que não se use sockets manualmente.
+Sinaliza para que não se usem sockets manualmente.

 > Sockets are vulnerable in multiple ways: They enable a software to interact with the outside world.
 As this world is full of attackers it is necessary to check that they cannot receive sensitive information or inject dangerous input.The number of sockets is limited and can be exhausted.
 Which makes the application unresponsive to users who need additional sockets.
 In many cases there is no need to open a socket yourself.
 Use instead libraries and existing protocols For more information checkout the CWE-20 \(https://cwe.mitre.org/data/definitions/20.html\) advisory.